Yang Yang (speed skater, born 1976): Retirement

 Yang Yang (A) was chosen to be one of 12,000 torchbearers to carry the Olympic torch for the Vancouver 2010 Olympics, and on November 22, 2009, she ran a portion of the Prince Edward Island legs.

-Yang was elected as an IOC member in 2010 becoming mainland China's fourth IOC member.
-She is also a committee member of the World Anti Doping Agency, and founding member of the Chinese Athlete Education Foundation.
+Yang was elected as an IOC member in 2010 becoming mainland China's fourth IOC member. and founding member of the Chinese Athlete Education Foundation.
+She held the IOC position until 2018.

 In 2013, Yang co-founded the Feiyang Skating Centre in Shanghai, a new double-rink facility with an Olympic-sized rink upstairs and a recreational-sized rink downstairs, built to promote ice sports in China.

+On 7 Sept 2019, Yang was elected to vice-presidency of Wada.

 In 2021, Yang became a high profile supporter of UNHCR, the UN refugee agency.
 She amplifies Chinese social media content highlighting the power of sport to transform the lives of people fleeing conflict and persecution.